 Section 5: Conclusion

 Tameka N. Warren, MSN, RN, CLC, earned her Bachelor and Master of Science in Nursing degrees from Indiana University School of Nursing at IUPUI, and her Associate of Science in Nursing from Ivy Tech College.
-She has over 17 years of nursing experience in public health, regulation, home health, leadership, education, maternal child community health, and long-term care environments.
-Tameka has served as a leader and expert in home healthcare practices, quality improvement, and education as a community health nurse and a Public Health Nurse Surveyor (Home Health & Hospice) certified by the Centers for Medicare & Medicaid Services, or CMS.
+She has over 18 years of nursing experience in public health, regulation, home health, leadership, education, maternal child community health, and long-term care environments.
+Tameka has served as a leader in home healthcare practices, quality improvement, and education as a community health nurse and a Public Health Nurse Surveyor (Home Health & Hospice) certified by the Centers for Medicare & Medicaid Services, or CMS.
 She has served as a maternal and infant mortality advocate in managing home visiting services, supporting legislation to improve maternal child care in diverse communities, and as an ALPP Certified Lactation Counselor.
 She has also served as an Adjunct Clinical Professor to further awareness about the importance of community health nursing.
-Tameka’s passion is to serve the most vulnerable populations affected by health disparities and to inspire a new generation of nurses to do the same successfully.Disclosure: Tameka N. Warren, MSN, RN, CLC has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Tameka’s passion is to serve the most vulnerable populations affected by health disparities and to inspire a new generation of nurses to do the same successfully.Disclosure: Tameka N. Warren, MSN, RN, CLC has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.